sargo-devel/Cables/README.md

 Big thanks to the translators for their work!

 ### Release notes:
+* v0.2.0  14 Jun 2025
+  * WireFlex can now take the shape of polyline or bspline.
+  * Added option of WireFlex creation from the vertices of another object.
+  * Introduced special Edit Mode for WireFlex allowing to add, delete, modify, attach, detach its points preserving all properties.
+Additionally it is possible to make edges vertical or horizontal with one click in Edit Mode.
+  * Introduced colored markings of attached vertices in WireFlex.
+  * Added CompoundPath and CableConduit objects which enable the creation of complex bundles.
+  * Added undo/redo support.
+  * Added commands visibility in console.
+  * Added shortcut keys.
+  * A few minor bug fixes and improvements.
 * v0.1.4  15 Mar 2025
   * Added translations: German, Polish, Spanish
   * ArchCable class: added option to create cable without profile (single wire cable)